 3 – Train your staff.

-4 – Examine your infrastructure or HIPAA hosting for technical and physical safeguards.
+4 – Examine your infrastructure for technical and physical safeguards.

-When you set up a HIPAA compliant database, you may use your own data center or the facility of a hosting service.
+When you set up a HIPAA compliant database, you may use your own data center or the facility of a HIPAA compliant server hosting provider.
 Either way, it is critical that technical and physical safeguards are in place (beyond the administrative safeguards that relate less directly to the technology).

 Technical safeguards are designed to secure electronic data.
 The technical methods that you need in place to be HIPAA-compliant include integrity controls, audits, user identification, authentication, and encryption/decryption.
 These parameters will also help to define the steps that are taken for electronic health access when an emergency or natural disaster strikes.